kannishhh/loan-predictor-app/README.md

 ## ✅ Current Features

-- 🔐 **User Authentication:** Secure login/logout flow with Firebase Authentication (supports anonymous and custom token authentication).
+- 🔐 **Secure User Authentication:** Implemented with Firebase Authentication for email/password and social logins (e.g., Google, GitHub).
-- 📝 **Loan Prediction Form:** Intuitive form with labeled inputs and clear guidance.
+- 📝 **Loan Prediction Form:** An intuitive and enhanced form with dynamic inputs (FICO/CIBIL).
-- 📊 **Enhanced Prediction Display:** Visually appealing results with a Doughnut Chart showing prediction confidence.
+- 📊 **User Dashboard:** A personalized landing page with a summary of user activity and a visual breakdown of past predictions.
-- 📂 **Personal Prediction History:** Users can view their past predictions saved locally.
+- 📂 **Real-time Prediction History:** Users can view their entire prediction history, with data fetched in real-time from Firestore.
 - 📄 **Export Prediction to PDF:** Download individual prediction results as a PDF report.
-- 🖥️ **Admin Dashboard:** A dedicated view for administrators to see all predictions made by all users in real-time.
-- ☁️ **Centralized Prediction Storage (Firestore):** All user predictions are securely stored in a Firebase Firestore database.(upcoming)
+- ☁️ **Centralized Prediction Storage (Firestore):** All user predictions are securely stored in a Firebase Firestore database.
-- 🌓 **Dark Mode UI** (in future)

 ---